LG V30 Release Date, Price Specs, Features: All You Need To Know About The Galaxy Note 8 Challenger

 The move resulted to a sleek six-inch bezel-less Gorilla Glass 5 with 2,880 x 1,440 resolution.
 LG V30 makes use of all the screen real estate.
 The second screen found on other V flagships has been replaced by a floating bar, which can be dismissed when not in use.
 Tech Spot notes that while the feature is indeed handy, its usefulness still depends on the user.

 At the back is a Gorilla Glass 4 panel that LG claims to have passed “14 military-standard durability tests.”
-The dual cameras are back, with one of them having market-leading f/1.6 aperture on a 16-megapixel lens.
+The dual cameras are back, with one of them having a market-leading f/1.6 aperture on a 16-megapixel lens.
 This allows the LG V30 to snap photos with better quality in low light conditions.
 You can unlock the phone using the 5-megapixel camera at the front, which is in charge of facial recognition.

 The fingerprint scanner sits nicely below the camera set-up, avoiding issues found on the Galaxy S8’s unusual set-up that made its way to the Note 8.
 This is the second way of unlocking the phone, with the third being voice recognition.